arielherself/espresso/README.md

 ----------

+## A pivotal moment in Ukraine

+On Monday, on the eighth anniversary of a massacre of Ukrainian soldiers in Donetsk province, the Ukrainian army launched an offensive against Russian forces in Kherson, a southern province.
+The historical resonance will have been clear to many of the fighters.

+The city of Kherson was the first big one to fall after Russia invaded in February.
+Ukrainian generals have hinted for months that they were preparing a [counter-offensive](https://te.arielherself.xyz/europe/2022/08/14/a-ukrainian-counter-offensive-in-kherson-faces-steep-odds), and in the early afternoon on Monday they launched the attack.
+The Ukrainians laid the groundwork the night before, by striking key bridges and Russian command points.

+Penetrating Russia’s second line of defence will be harder.
+Fighting on Tuesday will be crucial in determining Kherson’s fate.
+But Ukraine believes it is seizing the initiative.
+The frontlines of the war have barely moved since late June.
+If Ukraine has now found a weak spot in Russia’s armour, it could mark the beginning of a new phase of the conflict.

 ## No more dollars at the Moscow Exchange

 An international pariah, Russia is trying to reorient [its economy](https://te.arielherself.xyz/finance-and-economics/2022/03/05/vladimir-putins-fortress-russia-is-crumbling) away from the West.
 So from Monday the Moscow Exchange, Russia’s largest financial marketplace, will no longer accept American dollars as collateral for underwriting transactions.
 This is part of a long strategy of reducing dependence on the American financial system: in the years before the war in Ukraine the central bank shifted its foreign-exchange holdings away from dollars.
 The country also built up a parallel payments infrastructure that did not rely on [Visa and MasterCard](https://te.arielherself.xyz/finance-and-economics/2022/08/17/can-the-visa-mastercard-duopoly-be-broken).